microsoft/bonsai-cstr/README.md

 | Tc    | [10, 800]        | [Kelvin]  |
 | Cref  | [0.1, 12]        | [kmol/m3] |

-> Note, .ink file defines ranges higher than the ones shown here.
+> Note, the .ink file defines ranges higher than the ones shown here.
 That
-> is made in purpose since the brain will try to explore, and thus will
+> is made on purpose since the brain will try to explore, and thus will
 > hit extreme limits in doing so.

-`Tref` was removed as observable state since brain to simplify brain's training.
-With Bonsai's solution we don't need `Tref` to be able to drive the concentration linearly from one point to the next.
+`Tref` was removed as observable state since brain to simplify brain training.
+With Bonsai's solution, `Tref` is not needed to be able to drive the concentration linearly between points.

->> possessive

 ## Constraints